Limited to three runs in three-game series, Orioles are swept out of Milwaukee, 4-0

 The shutout loss meant the Orioles (40-44) were held to three runs over the three-game series, and have scored three runs or fewer in seven of their past nine games.

-"Just call it what you see it — we’re not playing good baseball," center fielder Adam Jones, who had one of the team's eight hits, said.
+"Just call it what you see it — we’re not playing good baseball," said center fielder Adam Jones, who had one of the team's eight hits.
 "You can sugarcoat it however you want to.
 We’re just not playing good baseball.
 I think a lot of guys know it.
 You can see frustration on everybody.
 And it’s all part of it.
 It sucks, but it’s part of the 162.
 What we’ve got to do is just continue to grind, continue to put in the work, continue to maintain our routines and at some point in time it’s going to work.
 Right now, we’re not getting the caroms — everything’s not going our way."

 That misfortune began early Wednesday.